vitoco84/ml-stock-sent/README.md

 # Horizon settings
 HORIZON=20
 HORIZON_LIST=[1,5,20]

+# GPU Settings, set to none and 0 if no GPU available
+GPU_DRIVER=nvidia
+GPU_COUNT=all
 ```

 > Note: The API checks reachability of Ollama, ensure it is live (native or Docker).